February 20, 2014

 You may have already made a small investment into a portable air purifier, but quickly found out that they are inefficient.
 For one, they are only useful in one room, so if you have multiple family members in distress you will need to buy multiple, costly units.
-The home air cleaner is linked directly to the heating and cooling system of your house, allowing unpolluted and fresh air to be circulated into every room.
+The air cleaner is linked directly to the HVAC system of your house, allowing unpolluted and fresh air to be circulated into every room.

 Since they are incorporated into the HVAC system, a home air cleaner is out of sight, and mostly out of mind.
 You will not be affected by any loud noise like that given off by portable purifiers.
 Nor will there be an unsightly appliance in the middle of your living room when guests come over.

 Allergies and Asthma

 The American Lung Association and the US Environmental Protection Agency both suggest home air cleaners for people who suffer from allergies and asthma.
 Airborne pollutants such as dust and pet dander aggravate, and in some instances can even trigger an allergy or asthma attack.
 Reducing them in your home with an air cleaner will ease the symptoms for those who suffer from these ailments.

 Children seem to suffer most from allergies and asthma.
 Asthma by itself is the most common pediatric illness, affecting close to 7 million children in the United States alone.
 Studies have proven that those kids living in a home with a home air cleaner installed show a considerable increase in the number of days they go without an episode of coughing or wheezing.